The Sunflower paintings that Vincent Van Gogh created are trendy. Many scholars believe that the Sunflower paintings helped Van Gogh’s popularity.

 Painting the Sunflowers helped him to be able to study color better.
 It was relatively cheap for him to get a vase of flowers and paint instead of paying for a model.

 As we have mentioned many times, Vincent Van Gogh was not a successful painter during his lifetime.
-He only ever sold one painting, so he never had a lot of money from or when he was painting.
+He only sold one painting, so he never had a lot of money from or when he was painting.

 Vincent Van Gogh, Paul Gaugin, and the Sunflowers